edanurhmrc/edanurhmrc/README.md

 - working as a Mobile Developer at [Mert Software & Electronics](https://mertyazilim.com.tr/tr/)

 - improving myself by using different technologies with Flutter

+- sharing my experiences on [my medium account](https://medium.com/@edanurhmrc)

 <br>